 Who we are

-We are the Berkeley Ensemble, a classical chamber music ensemble presenting concerts and education projects throughout the U.K. We also run chamber music courses and manage and deliver the Little Venice Music Festival (www.littlevenice-mf.com).
+We are the Berkeley Ensemble, a classical chamber music ensemble presenting concerts and education projects both throughout the U.K and online.
+We also run chamber music courses and manage and deliver the Little Venice Music Festival (www.littlevenice-mf.com).

 36 Durban Road

 Any electronic communications will be made in accordance with the Privacy and Electronic Communications Regulations (PECR).

 Why do we collect information about you?